Pema Chödrön on the brilliance of the seemingly counterintuitive Buddhist practices of tonglen and mind-training with lojong slogans.

 In the same way, when we open up our clenched hearts and let the good things go—radiate them out and share them with others—that’s also completely reversing the logic of ego, which is to say, reversing the logic of suffering.
 So lojong logic is the logic that transcends mess and unmessy, transcends pain and pleasure.
 Lojong logic begins to open up the space and it begins to ventilate this whole cocoon that we find ourselves in.
 Whether you are breathing in or breathing out, you are opening the heart, which is awakening bodhicitta.

-From Be Grateful to Everyone: A Guide to Compassionate Living, by Pema Chödrön.
-Reprinted by arrangement with Shambhala Publications, Inc.
+From Be Grateful to Everyone: An In-Depth Guide to the Practice of Lojong by Pema Chödrön.
+Reprinted by arrangement with Shambhala Publications, Inc. Boulder, CO.